 What?

-You could go to uh group therapy.
+I could go to group therapy.

-I'll tell you what, you go to I'm never going to therapy in my life.
+I'm never going to therapy in my life.

-I think if we went to a therapy session, that the therapist would be like you all need to leave.
+I think if we went to a therapy session, that the therapist would be like, you all need to leave.

 I can't help you.